JosephV27/Quasar_Po/README.md

 # Quasar Bex (quasar-bex-poc)

-A Quasar Project to develop a easy browser extension to delete an email
+A Quasar Project to develop a easy browser extension to delete emails.

 ## Install the dependencies
 ```bash